matiuste/SPSC_24/README.md

-# Reassessing Noise Augmentation Methods in the Context of Adversarial Speech - Paper accepted for SPSC 2024
+# [SPSC 2024] Reassessing Noise Augmentation Methods in the Context of Adversarial Speech